-What time is the 2025 Monaco Grand Prix?
+What time does the 2025 Monaco Grand Prix start?

 The second destination of the current tripleheader is set to follow this weekend in the Principality.
 After Max Verstappen won the Emilia-Romagna Grand Prix ahead of two McLaren drivers, Lando Norris and Oscar Piastri, F1 will not visit Monaco, before heading over to Barcelona for the Spanish weekend.